JunkaiRen/Robot-Manipulation/thesis/reinforcement-learning-for-tracking-control-in-robotics.md

 ### 思路：

-* Theidea is to first design a stabilizing nominal controller with non-optimal tracking performance.Afterwards, RL is used to learn an additive compensation for the control or reference signal such that the combination ensures a better tracking error.
+* The idea is to first design a stabilizing nominal controller with non-optimal tracking performance.Afterwards, RL is used to learn an additive compensation for the control or reference signal such that the combination ensures a better tracking error.
 From this point forward, we will call this approach RL-based compensator.